+The spurious emission limits specified in Table X2 may be required by local or regional regulations.

-3.2 Coexistence with other systems in the same geographical/service area
+3.11 Coexistence with other systems in the same geographical/service area

 These requirements may be applied for the protection of UE, MS and/or BS operating in other frequency bands in the same geographical area.
 The requirements may apply in geographical/service areas as applicable in which both OFDMA-TDD-WMAN and a system operating in another frequency band than the OFDMA-TDD-WMAN operating band are deployed.
 The systems operating in the other frequency band may be GSM900, DCS1800, PCS1900, GSM850, PHS, UTRA-TDD (3.84 Mchip/s, 7.68 Mchip/s, 1.28 Mchip/s options) and UTRA-FDD.